nicholsons/comp0034_week5/exercises/1_dash_interactivity_intro.md

 dcc.Graph(figure=fig1),
 ```

 Currently we see a chart comparing the average rate for all of England to the average rate for London.
-Let's add a selector
+Let's add a
-to 'col1' allow us to choose a different area rather than London.
-This will be a form with a h4 heading and a dropdown.
+selector to 'col1' allow us to choose a different area rather than London.
+This will be a form with a h4 heading and a
+dropdown.
+You need to understand how an HTML select works so
+read [an online HTML reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) if you are not
+familiar with this.
 The code to do this will be something like this:

 ```python
 # dash-bootstrap-components (dbc) provides the form group styling